Website, PWA, or native app: which should you choose based on your needs?

 Augmented reality and demanding 3D.
 Viable at the highest level natively.
 Simple demonstration possible in PWA.

 Sensitive offline mode.
-Native advantage for handling long scenarios and synchronization conflicts.
+Native advantage for managing long scenarios and synchronization conflicts.

 Notifications.
 PWA effective on many devices.
 Maximum reliability and granularity natively.

-5G expands the scope for action.
+5G expands the scope.
 Streaming without waiting, near-instant synchronization, credible augmented reality product trials.
-The web and PWAs benefit from this thanks to adaptive media.
-Native apps go even further with low-latency live sessions and more stable immersive experiences.
-If your offering relies on real-time demonstrations, 5G is a game changer and justifies a more ambitious investment.
+The web and PWA benefit from adaptive media.
+Native goes further with low-latency live sessions and more stable immersive experiences.
+If your proposal is based on real-time demonstration, 5G is a game changer and justifies a more ambitious investment.

-4. What budget should be allocated depending on the option?
+4. What budget should you plan for depending on the option?

-For a conversion-oriented website, setup costs often range from €8,000 to €25,000.
+For a conversion-oriented website, implementation often costs between €8,000 and €25,000.
 Tools and hosting cost around €50 to €300 per month.
 Annual maintenance represents 10 to 15 percent of the initial cost.
 This is the fastest way to capture demand and test offers.

-A basic to mid-level PWA costs between €25,000 and €70,000.
+A basic to mid-level PWA starts at between €25,000 and €70,000.
 Monthly services cost between €100 and €400.
-Maintenance costs are around 12% to 18% per year.
+Maintenance costs around 12 to 18 percent per year.
 This is a good compromise when usage is regular and you want a single code base.

-What drives up the price remains constant.
-Real-time and robust offline capabilities, advanced sensors, business integrations, and visual finish.
-To keep costs down, frame an MVP centered on three promises, measure conversion and retention at seven and thirty days, automate testing, and cut out rarely used features.
-The golden rule can be summed up in one line.
+The factors that drive up the cost remain constant: real-time and robust offline capabilities, advanced sensors, business integrations, and visual finish.
+To keep the budget under control, frame an MVP centered on three promises, measure conversion and retention at seven and thirty days, automate testing, and cut out rarely used features.
+The right rule can be summed up in one line.
 Choose the option that meets your performance threshold at the lowest cost of ownership, then keep a migration door open if usage takes off.

 Conversion-oriented website.
-Short turnaround time.
+Short timeframe.
 Low initial budget.
 Perfect foundation for SEO and qualified traffic.

 Top-tier PWA.
-Short to medium turnaround time.
+Short to medium timeframe.
 Moderate cost.
-High value if used repeatedly.
+High value if usage is repeated.

 Fully developed native app.
-Longer turnaround time.
+Longer timeframe.
 Higher cost.
 Solid ROI if usage frequency is high and the experience must remain flawless.

 5. When should you choose a website, a PWA, or a native app?